THE DIVINE FIRE

 The same burning sulfur that consumed Sodom and Gomorrah also hurt Lot.
 It hurt Lot by destroying his flocks, his home, his sons-in-law, and his wife.
 The same burning sulfur that came down from the heaven drove Lot and his two daughters up to a cave to live as paupers—the man who previously had possessed too many animals to live near his uncle, Abraham.

-And Lot also, which went with Abram, had flocks, and herds, and tents.
-And the land was not able to bear them, that they might dwell together: for their substance was great, so that they could not dwell together.
+Now the land was not able to support them, that they might dwell together, for their possessions were so great that they could not dwell together.
 (Genesis 13:5,6)

 The sulfurous fire that destroyed Sodom was not an ordinary fire.
 It was an eternal fire from God.

-Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.
+as Sodom and Gomorrah, and the cities around them in a similar manner to these, having given themselves over to sexual immorality and gone after strange flesh, are set forth as an example, suffering the vengeance of eternal fire.
 (Jude 1:7)

 Salvation by the Fire of Divine Judgment

-Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: (I Peter 4:12)
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; (I Peter 4:12)

 The fiery trial mentioned by the Apostle Peter is the Divine judgment that must fall continually on us and all our works.